redpanda-data/openmessaging-benchmark/docker/README.md

 ```

 ### `Dockerfile.build`
-Uses the latest version of `maven` in order to build the project, and then use `openjdk-8` as runtime.
+Uses the latest version of `maven` in order to build the project, and then use `openjdk-11` as runtime.
-This Dockerfile has no dependency (you do not need Mavent to be installed locally).
+This Dockerfile has no dependency (you do not need Maven to be installed locally).
 ```
 #> docker build . -f docker/Dockerfile.build
 ```